ROCm/rocBLAS/docs/source/API_Reference_Guide.rst

                                  float*            B,
                                  rocblas_int       ldb);

-rocBLAS 3.0 deprecates the legacy BLAS trmm and replaces it with C <- alpha * op(A) * B. The prototype is:
+rocBLAS 3.0 deprecates the legacy BLAS trmm functionality and replaces it with C <- alpha * op(A) * B. The prototype is:

 ::